0xPARC/0xparc-intro-book/easy/src/lwe.typ

 As we've seen (@ec),
 a lot of cryptography relies on hard math problems.
 RSA is based on the difficulty of integer factorization;
-elliptic curve cryptography depends on the discrete log problem.
+elliptic curve cryptography depends on the discrete log assumption.

 Our protocol for levelled FHE relies on a different hard problem: the learning with errors problem (LWE).
-The problem is to solve systems of linear equations, except the equations are only approximately true -- they permit a small "error" -- and instead of solving for rational or real numbers, you're solving for integers modulo $q$.
+The problem is to solve systems of linear equations, except that the equations are only approximately true -- they permit a small "error" -- and instead of solving for rational or real numbers, you're solving for integers modulo $q$.